petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

 Doing administration work is often seen as a boring by-product of running a studio.
-Planning projects is vital, but often ignored.
+Planning projects is vital, but is often ignored.
 Learn to look at these processes as if they were regular design jobs.
 Doing them can be fun.
 And they can even become one of your products.

 The workshop shows methods to design the process of administration, as if it was an interesting graphic design project.